Last updated on .

 Tagua nuts

-Juan César had us stand in front of his table while he created something out of tagua.
-We watched in amazement as this nut quickly turned into a tiny vase.
+Juan César asked us to stand in front of his table while created something out of tagua.
+We watched in amazement as he quickly transformed the nut into a tiny vase.
+It only took a few minutes!

 Juan César creating a vase at Bonilla & Vergara in Tinjacá, Boyacá, Colombia